 “The Kabalah is the key of all Masonry and the occult sciences, and the Gnostics were born of the Kabalist” (Morals and Dogma, p.
 626).

-All through church history, Gnosticism had been a dangerous heresy attacked by many Christian writers.
+Gnosticism is a dangerous heresy attacked by many Christian writers all through church history.
 It was absorbed by the Marcionists and the Knights Templar.
 The Knight Templar society was a military and religious order first established in 1118 AD in Jerusalem by 9 French knights under the leadership of Hugues de Payes.
 The order was formed to fight in Catholic crusades and supposedly protect pilgrims on the way to the holy land.
 The group later came under the pope’s protection and became wealthy, attracting the elites.

 “Who Goes There?”

 Masonic initiation is where the mask finally falls off revealing a diabolical side.
-I will be contrasting the initiation rites of Masonry and Wicca (witchcraft) to show you the similarities.
+I will be contrasting the initiation rites of Masonry and Wicca to show their similarities.

 I. Before a person can join Masonry, he has to be invited and recommended by a Mason.
-In the same vein, a candidate to be initiated into Wicca is recommended and screened by a witch on the inside.
+Similarly, a candidate to be initiated into Wicca is recommended and screened by a witch on the inside.

 III.
 The candidate is stripped, blindfolded and tied with a rope and led to the eastern side of the Lodge.
 In witchcraft, the candidate is also stripped, blindfolded and placed at the edge of the magick circle.